tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

       toKeyPath:@"user"
       withMapping:userResponseMapping]];

-Because the user is nested inside of a post response, this code tells RestKit to look for the "user" keypath inside of a post object in order to do the mapping.
+Because the user is nested inside of a post JSON object, we need to tell RestKit to look for the "user" keypath inside of a post object in order to do the mapping.

-In other words, when it receives a post JSON object, it will look for the following field
+In other words, when it receives a post JSON object, it will look for the following field inside of the object

     {
         ...
-        "user":{ … }
+        "user": { … }
     }

 and match those contents with a User Core Data entity.